 What training and which plan should I be following now?

-While the training plans don’t really kick in until Christmas and the New Year period, your aim now is to make sure you are ready for that 12-16 week marathon-training phase so that it doesn’t come as a shock.
-Waking up with a hangover on New Year’s Day and no fitness leaves you a mountain to climb with increased risks of illness and injury along the way.
-January and February can see you lose motivation as the training feels too hard and you struggle to recover.
+Your aim now is to make sure you are ready for that 12-16 week marathon-training phase so that it doesn’t come as a shock.
+You don’t want to be waking up in April/May with no fitness banked.
+Doing so will leave you a mountain to climb, with increased risks of illness and injury along the way.
+You don’t want May and June seeing you lose motivation as the training feels too hard and you struggle to recover.

 Take action now and start your pre marathon-training phase…

-If experienced, you will probably already be training each week and may be focusing on cross country racing, an autumn/early winter 10k or half marathon.
+If experienced, you will probably already be training each week and may be focusing on cross country racing, a winter/early spring10k or half marathon distance goal.
 This is ideal and make sure your long runs are regularly up to 90 minutes and you are completing weekly threshold runs, some hills and faster sessions within your mix.

 If you are new to running and have picked up the beginner marathon plan you will see the early weeks are very sensible and build you carefully.
 In reality though there are still risks of injury as the final eight weeks of the beginner plan take you from getting fit to being able to complete 26.2 miles… and this is a big jump.
-Any training that can get you fitter between now and the festive season will make January so much easier.
+Any training that can get you fitter between now and the spring season will make May onwards so much easier.
 Aim to get out every other day and walk/run small blocks of work for perhaps 1, then 2 or even 3 minutes at a time alternating.
 Don’t run to exhaustion, just run and be sure you could hold a conversation at the same time.
-This can build to bigger blocks then eventually 20 mins, 30 mins and your first 5k on a Saturday morning parkrun in December.
-If by Christmas you are up to 60 minutes without stopping, then the Brighton Marathon will seem so much more achievable in January… go for it!
+This can build to bigger blocks then eventually 20 mins, 30 mins and your first 5k on a weekend morning in April.
+If by April you are up to 60 minutes without stopping, then the Brighton Marathon will seem so much more achievable in September… go for it!

 Plan in your half marathons

-Using a half marathon or two as part of your marathon training builds confidence and fitness.
-Get booking now though as the best races fill up quickly.
+Using a half marathon or two (virtual or otherwise) as part of your marathon training builds confidence and fitness.
+A quick Google search will help you in your search for any virtual events taking place.
 You could run a fast half marathon 5-8 weeks before the marathon to test fitness and use other events as part of your long runs to help tick off the miles.
 Practising your goal marathon pace and strategy within these races is also wise.

 Respect your recovery